Talking to people who have the same anxieties helps my child feel not alone.Allergy Pals USA parent

 How It Works

 Through our upbeat weekly Zoom meetings, participants make new friends from across the country, play fun games, and learn new skills with others who “get” living with allergies!
-Each one-hour session is led by mentors who create a safe, welcoming, and inclusive space for participants to ask questions and share their experiences.
+Each one-hour session is led by mentors and Junior Mentors who create a safe, welcoming, and inclusive space for participants to ask questions and share their experiences.
 Whether you’re new to our program or a returning participant, it’s a fun and exciting experience every time!
 This program is free, but donations are kindly accepted!

 Who is this for?